MozillaFoundation/mofo-devops/README.md

 If you forget, the 1password team vault is "mofos".

-### Pager Duty
+### VictorOps

-Installing the Pager Duty app is highly recommended.
+Installing the VictorOps app is highly recommended.
 You can see details of when you're next on-call, what your methods of contact are and set your phone to alert even when the device has notifications muted.
-You can do this in settings of pager duty.

 ### Zenhub